arangodb/docs/3.5/indexing-index-basics.md

 TTL (time-to-live) Index
 ------------------------

-The TTL indexes provided by ArangoDB can be used for automatically removing expired documents from a collection.
+The TTL index type provided by ArangoDB can be used for automatically removing expired documents from a collection.

 A TTL index is set up by setting an `expireAfter` value and by picking a single